 Rooted in innovation.

+Philip’s two sons, Philip Rauch Jr. and Louis Rauch, who took over the business, created the Rauch Foundation in 1961 to support a wide range of educational and social causes.
 From that success, the Rauch Foundation evolved to create its own legacy in the fields of children and families, the environment, and regional leadership.
-That legacy continues to grow, as the Foundation extends its own impact, just as the Ideal Corporation did before it.
+That legacy continues to grow.